nexoapex/www/content/english/_index.md

     name: "Jordi Ginovart"
     designation: "CEO, 1to1video"
     image: "images/avatar/jordi_ginovart.jpeg"

-  - quote: "Nexo Apex have allowed us to deliver better quality to all our clients.
-The agility with which we can now implement new features and workflows is a key."
-    name: "Rocío Tovar"
-    designation: "CTO, LactApp"
-    image: "images/avatar/rocio_tovar.jpeg"

   - quote: "Efficiency and reliability are the definitions to our collaboration with Nexo Apex.
 Terrific and fruitful work the one they have driven."
     name: "Jonatan Carbonell"